Rod Macqueen Cup: Super 12 to Super 14 (1996 – 2009)

-Despite producing many talented Wallabies in the first fifteen years of professionalism, such as Jason Little, Chris Latham, Toutai Kefu, Tim Horan, Daniel Herbert, Michael Foley, Elton Flatley, John Eales, Dan Crowley, John Roe, Ben Tune, and David Wilson, the Queensland Reds only defeated the ACT Brumbies once in the first fifteen years of their rivalry, with an 19-18 victory at Ballymore Stadium in 1999.
+Despite producing many talented Wallabies in the first fifteen years of professionalism, such as Jason Little, Chris Latham, Toutai Kefu, Tim Horan, Daniel Herbert, Michael Foley, Elton Flatley, John Eales, Dan Crowley, John Roe, Ben Tune, and David Wilson, the Queensland Reds only defeated the ACT Brumbies once in the first fifteen years of their rivalry, with a 19-18 victory at Ballymore Stadium in 1999.

 Queensland's 1999 win was enough to give them a top-of-the-table finish in 1999, and prevented the ACT Brumbies from reaching the playoffs.

 The most significant clash in the early rivalry between these teams was the 2001 Semi Final.
 This was Queensland's last playoff appearance for a decade.

 The Rod Macqueen Cup was introduced in 2005 to celebrate Rod Macqueen.
 The ACT Brumbies were the first to win the Rod Macqueen Cup, and proceeded to retain it all through Super 14.